New Guinea campaign: Allied strategy toward Rabaul

-Eventually, the Joint Chiefs of Staff realized that a landing and siege of "Fortress Rabaul" would be far too costly, and that the Allies' ultimate strategic purposes could be achieved by simply neutralizing and bypassing it.
+Eventually, the Joint Chiefs of Staff realized that a landing and siege of "Fortress Rabaul" would be far too costly and that the Allies' ultimate strategic purposes could be achieved by simply neutralizing and bypassing it.
 At the Quebec Conference in August 1943, the leaders of the Allied nations agreed to this change in strategy focusing on neutralizing Rabaul rather than capturing it.

 From Wau to Salamaua

-Despite the disaster of the Bismarck Sea, the Japanese could not give up on recapturing Wau.
-The remote but crucial airfield lay 25 miles south/southeast of the port town of Salamaua.